 Zachary Shahan is the director of CleanTechnica, and his key areas of focus are solar energy and electric vehicles.
 He has been referenced or interviewed by essentially every major media organization as a recognized global thought leader on solar energy.

 PetersenDean is a residential and commercial roofing and solar company founded in 1984.
 It entered the solar market relatively recently, but is the #1 residential roofing contractor in the U.S., with over 1 million roofs installed.

 - Strong roofing track record: With a track record of installing over 1 million residential roofs and leading the nation in that market, PetersenDean is highly trusted when it comes to plopping a solar panel system into those roofs.

 - Forget leasing: Despite claiming it offers various financing options, PetersenDean currently has a website banner with the term “solar leasing” in a red circle with a diagonal line across the top.
 In other words, rather than push you into a solar lease (which is often more costly than a solar loan), PetersenDean seems to be against that financing option.

 - Pre-engineered solar power systems: PetersenDean pre-designs its solar packages to fit well with many standard homes.
 This cuts down on customization and design costs, allowing the creation of a better deal for the customer.

 - Financing: The company says it offers several financing products, but doesn’t list them on its website.
 A solar lease can actually be the best option for some consumers, so they might be better served by going with another solar provider.

 - Technology: Pre-designed solar power systems can cut costs, but that also means that an offered system might not be the best fit for your roof – and might not be the exact technology you prefer.

-- Best for Homeowners, small & large businesses, government agencies & nonprofits, solar beginners, cash & loan consumers
+- Best for homeowners, small and large businesses, government agencies and nonprofits, solar beginners and cash and loan consumers.